 For Canadians in this kind of situation, the most pressing question becomes “what should I do with my money?”

 Tax-Free Savings Accounts (TFSAs) and Registered Retirement Savings Plans (RRSPs) both have their advantages.
 TFSAs allow you to access funds without paying any tax at the time of withdrawal.
-That said, their annual contribution limit tends to be lower (currently, it’s $5,500) than the limit on RRSPs.2
+That said, their annual contribution limit tends to be lower (the limit for 2019 is $6,000) than the limit on RRSPs.2

 For those thinking about the longer term, RRSPs may be the better option because they won’t be taxed until the time they’re withdrawn (meaning they may be ideal for people who are currently in a higher tax bracket but expect to be earning less following their retirement).3 They also have a higher contribution limit than TFSAs (currently, it’s 18% of earned income, to a maximum of $26,010).4